 For the next couple of years he wanders dirt-poor through America, and leaves an unforgettable impression on those he meets.
 Eventually, he heads north to Alaska where he perishes.
 This is his story: the authenticity of living for himself, his selfishness, intensity, and irresponsibility and his ultimately fatal search for what it means to live.

 In the 1800s, Henry abandons civil society in favour of a cabin by the woods.
 He lives simply and cheaply and derives a philosophy for a good life.
-This book (which is in the public domain) gives advice on everything from budgeting to clothing and is a classic for good reason – but it can be a bit wordy.
+This book gives advice on everything from budgeting to clothing and is a classic for good reason – but it can be a bit wordy.
 Thoreau is the master of living an authentic life, and I credit this book for giving me a philosophy to live by.